Credits & Contact

 Places to Visit

 The Edmondson sisters were imprisoned at the Bruin Slave Jail, which is on the National Register of Historic Places and located at 1707 Duke Street in Alexandria, Virginia.
-In 1854 Harriet Beecher Stowe explained in The Key to Uncle Tom’s Cabin that she… Read the rest
+In 1854 Harriet Beecher Stowe explained in The Key to Uncle Tom’s Cabin that she used information about the jail to help … Read the rest

 The Virginia African American Heritage Program has a short essay about the Franklin and Armfield office on their website.
 In addition, Edward E. Baptist uses Isaac Franklin and John Armfield as an example in his article “”Cuffy,” “Fancy Maids,” and “One-Eyed Men”: Rape, Commodification, and the Domestic Slave Trade in the United States,” American Historical Review (2001).
 Robert H. Gudmestad also discuses the two slave dealers in A Troublesome Commerce: The Transformation of the Interstate Slave Trade (2003).